mattst/MultipleSelectionScroller/README.md

-Multiple Selection Scroller also provides commands to clear the selections whilst leaving a single cursor at the first selection, at the last selection, or at the selection on, or nearest to, the middle line (conceptually the 'current' selection or the one most recently scrolled to).
+Multiple Selection Scroller also provides commands to clear the selections whilst leaving a single cursor at the first selection, at the last selection, or at the selection on, or nearest to, the middle line (conceptually the *current* selection or the one most recently scrolled to).

 By default user feedback is given in the form of status messages.
-This tells the user which selection has just been placed on the middle line if scrolling (e.g. "scroll at selection: 5 of 11"), or at which selection the cursor has been left if clearing the selections (e.g. "cleared at
+This tells the user which selection has just been placed on the middle line if scrolling (e.g. *scroll at selection: 5 of 11*), or at which selection the cursor has been left if clearing the selections (e.g. *cleared at
-selection: 3 of 5").
-User feedback can be disabled.
+selection: 3 of 5*).

+The plugin has settings to disable user feedback status messages and to prevent scroll cycling.

+### Known Design Limitation (not a bug)

 Please be aware that there is a known design limitation of the plugin.
-Selections above the middle line on the first page of the buffer can not be moved to the middle line, Sublime Text has no 'scroll_above_beginning' setting.
-If the 'scroll_past_end' setting is set to true, which it is by default, then the first selection below the middle line on the last page of the buffer can be moved to the middle line, but any subsequent selections can not be.
+Selections above the middle line on the first page of the buffer can not be moved to the middle line, Sublime Text has no `scroll_above_beginning` setting.
+If the `scroll_past_end` setting is set to true, which it is by default, then the first selection below the middle line on the last page of the buffer can be moved to the middle line, but any subsequent selections can not be.
 In both cases any remaining selections either above or below the middle line will be in the visible region on the screen and highlighted so